abtion/guidelines/employee_manual/schedule_and_calendar.md

 - Kristi Himmelfart / Ascension Day
 - 2 pinsedag / Whit Monday
 - Jul / Christmas (25th and 26th of december)

-**Forced vacation days**:
-Some days can slightly vary year to year, depending on which week day a public holiday falls.
+### Forced vacation days
+We also demand you to take some days off on the following days:

 - The Friday after Kristi Himmelfart / Ascension Day
 - Week 29 and 30
 - Week between Christmas and New Year ( + 24th of December)

-While you are enjoying your time off,  don’t forget to activate the Auto-reply so all your customers are informed and can reach out to someone else during the holiday period.
+Some days can slightly vary year to year, depending on which week day a public holiday falls.

+## Abtion signature in you G-mail

 ### E-mail signature
 We ask you to add your personal details in the templates here under and add it in your gmail settings.